Farid El Alagui: Dunfermline Athletic

 After a trial period with Scottish Championship club Dunfermline Athletic, El Alagui signed a short-term contract with the club until January 2017.

-His first appearances for the Pars came from the subs bench, with his first full start coming against his former club Falkirk on 15 October 2016.
-El Alagui's scored a dramatic 85th-minute winner against St Mirren in a match that ended 4–3 to Dunfermline.
-Further goals in a 2–1 victory against Queen's Park in the Scottish Challenge Cup helped the club progress to the next round.
-El Alagui scored all three goals in the match, claiming an unusual hat-trick.
+His first appearances for the Pars came from the substitute bench against Dundee United on 10 September 2016, in a 3–1 loss.
+On 24 September 2016, El Alagui's scored a dramatic 85th-minute winner against St Mirren in a match that ended 4–3 to Dunfermline Athletic.
+On 8 October 2016, he scored twice for Dunfermline Athletic, in a 2–1 victory against Queen's Park in the Scottish Challenge Cup helped the club progress to the next round.
+In a follow–up match, El Alagui made his first full start coming against his former club Falkirk on 15 October 2016 and scored a late consolation, in a 2–1 loss.
+El Alagui scoring all three goals in the match led to him claiming an unusual hat-trick.

+After missing one match due to a calf injury, he made his return from injury, starting the whole game, in a 0–0 draw against Raith Rovers on 5 November 2016.
+Following the match, El Alagui found his playing time reduced and his goal scoring form suffered.
 El Alagui's final appearance for the club came as a late substitute against Ayr United.

+With his short-term expiring in January, manager Allan Johnston stated that he was keen on keeping El Alagui.
+Johnston also acknowledged that Dunfermline Athletic’s finance could be a deciding factor on keeping the player.
+On 20 January 2017, he was offered a new contract by the Pars.
 After turning down a new contract with the club, El Alagui departed Dunfermline on 23 January 2017, with the intention of moving to play in Asia.
 In his brief spell with the club, El Alagui's made a total of 16 appearances for the Pars, with the majority coming as a substitute.
 Although he scored only four times in his four months with the club, three of these goals gave the club important wins over St Mirren and Queen's Park.